agh-pum-2017/pocket-trainer/README.md

 ### Nice to have

+* On-line wizard and a searchable database to create and publish training programs.
+Ability to reuse e.g. exercises.
 * When querying training program repository, send already installed programs to avoid downloading them unnecessarily (requires to bump format version on the client; the server should be backwards-compatible).
 * Show enrolled first or display selected program more prominently (sorting?).
 * Program browser search and filter.